-Canadian environmental regulation is the responsibility of the federal government and provincial governments.
-Where there is a direct conflict between federal and provincial environmental legislation in relation to the same matter, the federal law will prevail, however, such conflicts are uncommon.
-The federal government has primary jurisdiction over federal works, undertakings and federally regulated industries such as railways, aviation and interprovincial transport.
-The Canadian Environmental Protection Act, 1999 and the Canadian Environmental Assessment Act, 2012 provide the foundation for the federal government to protect the environment and cooperate with provinces to do the same.
+Canadian environmental regulation is the responsibility of both the federal and provincial governments.
+Where there is a direct conflict between federal and provincial environmental legislation in relation to the same matter, the federal law will prevail.
+However, such conflicts are uncommon.
+The federal government has primary jurisdiction over federal works, undertakings and federally regulated industries such as railways, aviation and interprovincial transport including interprovincial pipelines.